DPBH only accepts registrations for the following counties:

-As of May 2013, the Nevada Legislature passed a cottage foods bill which became Nevada Revised Statute (NRS) 446.866.
-This bill allows for some limited amount of non-potentially hazardous foods to be prepared from a person’s home, providing that person has registered as a cottage food operation.
+As of May 2013, the Nevada Legislature passed a cottage food bill which became Nevada Revised Statute (NRS) 446.866.
+This bill allows for a limited amount of non-potentially hazardous foods to be prepared from a person’s home, providing that person has registered as a cottage food operator.
 These foods may only be sold in the private home of the registered person who prepared them, in farmer’s markets, flea markets, swap meets, church bazaars, garage sales and craft fairs.

 A cottage food operation, means person who manufactures or prepares food items in his or her private home, a non-food establishment setting, for direct sale to an end customer.
 Cottage food preparation takes place in a kitchen that is not inspected by a health authority.
 A cottage food operation cannot prepare or sell food items at a permitted food establishment.

 Cottage Food Vendor Registration Process

 In order to operate a cottage food operation, NRS 446.866 requires that the cottage food operation register with the health authority.
 The health authority may require any information deemed necessary and appropriate for the registration process.

 An application must be completed as part of this process.
 The application must be submitted to the health authority and will be reviewed.
 Go to the main page and look for Centralized Licensing and inspections, on-line applications and renewals.
 Scroll down the page and find the instructions under Cottage Foods.

 Although food safety information is available on our web site for cottage food operation applicants, it is highly recommended that applicants further educate themselves about safe food handling principles and practices.
 According to state law, a cottage food operation may be held financially responsible for the cost of the complaint and/or foodborne illness investigation, if found to be valid.